MILEAGE AND WEAR 101

-When it comes to mileage and wear, it is important to know what to look for when you turn in your vehicle.
+It’s important to know what to look for regarding mileage and wear before you turn in your vehicle.
 As stated in your Chrysler Capital Lease Agreement, mileage, the condition of your vehicle and its maintenance are your responsibility.
-Excessive mileage and wear will result in additional charges at the end of your lease.
-If all obligations have not been fulfilled at the time of vehicle return, you will receive a final bill.
-Contact us at 855-383-0558 with any questions about additional fees.
+Excessive mileage and wear will result in additional charges.
+At the end of your lease, you will receive a ﬁnal bill.
+Contact us at 855-383-0558 with any questions about added fees.

 - Understand your mileage allowance